Past Presidents of Methodist University

 Dr. Hancock served as Vice President for Institutional Advancement at Albion College from 1989 to 2006.
 During his tenure at Albion, he was actively involved in strategic planning and program development.
 He was responsible for all advancement areas, and worked closely with the President on trustee relations.
 He successfully conducted the $40 million Campaign for Albion, the $75 million Campaign for the Generations, and the $140 million Liberal Arts at Work campaign.

 From 1984 through 1989, he served as Executive Director of the Boise State University Foundation in Boise, Idaho.
 In this position he served as chief development officer and provided the staff leadership for the Foundation's Board of Directors and directed all development activities including special fund-raising campaigns, major gifts, corporate and foundation relations, and annual giving.

-He received his Bachelor of Arts degree in Russian Studies from James Madison University in Virginia and his Masters in Education from JMU.
+He received his Bachelor of Arts in Russian Studies from James Madison University in Virginia and his Master of Education from James Madison University.
 He completed his Ph.D. at the University of Virginia in comparative and international education.
 His dissertation was entitled, "The Role of Philanthropy in the Development of British Higher Education during the Victorian Period (1851-1919)."
 He continues his research and professional involvement in philanthropy and civic engagement.

 Dr. Hancock was very involved professionally during his tenure, serving as president of the National Association of Schools, Colleges, and Universities of the Methodist Church (NASCUMC).
 He was on the Executive Committee for the North Carolina Independent Colleges and Universities (NCICU) and the North Carolina Campus Compact, and served on the Presidents Council for the USA South Athletic Conference.